Logo

 DropdownArrow

 After more than a decade of low interest rates, the cost of having a mortgage is on the rise.
-The Bank of England’s base rate, which sets the benchmark for interest rates across the UK, has increased nine times over 2022.
-In December 2021 it stood at just 0.1%, compared to 3.5% a year later.
-It’s now at a level not seen since 2008.
+The Bank of England’s base rate, which sets the benchmark for interest rates across the UK, is at a 16-year high since last August.
+In December 2021 it stood at just 0.1%, while it's currently at 5.25%.

-If you’re a first time buyer, all this uncertainty in the market might leave you wondering whether to fix your mortgage and how long to fix it for.
-To make your decision that little bit easier, we’ve weighed up the pros and cons of fixing your mortgage interest rate and explored the alternatives.
+Whether you’re a first-time buyer, home mover or remortgager, all this uncertainty in the market might leave you wondering whether you should fix your mortgage and how long to fix your mortgage for.
+To make your decision that little bit easier, we’ve weighed up the pros and cons of fixing your mortgage interest rate in this guide.

 In this guide